Self hosted Virtual Reality space with IdeaSpaceVR and Raspberry PI

 Database credentials are now required.
 Fill Database Name, User Name and Password according to your ones.
 Leave default values on Database Host.
 If you prefer, you can set your own Table Prefix or leave default:

 Once installation is completed, your browser will be redirected to login page.
-Please remember that “/login” will be address your future logins to your dashboard (simply using ip address will redirect to a link-less page).
+Please remember that “/login” will be the URL address for your future logins to your dashboard (simply using IP address will redirect to a link-less page).
 Login with your just created user credentials:

 Default IdeaSpaceVR dashboard will appear:

-Finally, before creating your first space, please go to Settings -> General page (in left sidebar) to set WebVR tokens.
-As Google discontinued WebVR trial token, looking in IdeaSpaceVR I found that these settings can be filled with whatever you want… So I used a banal “abc” string both for Token and Data Feature, while using a future date for Expiration as in following picture:
+Finally, before creating your first space, please go to Settings -> General page (in the left sidebar) to set WebVR tokens.
+As Google discontinued WebVR trial token, looking in IdeaSpaceVR I found that these settings can be filled with whatever you want… So I used a banal “abc” string both for Token and Data Feature while using a future date for Expiration as in the following picture:

 Create Your First Virtual Reality Space

-A plain photo sphere will appear like following:
+A plain photosphere will appear like the following:

-So, start finding and downloading one or more free photo sphere images.
+So, start finding and downloading one or more free photosphere images.
 Please remember that IdeaSpaceVR will let you use only “jpg” and “png” files.
 If you have, for example, a jpeg file you need to rename it to jpg.
-If you have a different fil format, you need to convert into one of these.
-Also image file resolution and size (2MB) can be limited.
-You will get a warning in loading step if your file exceeds these limitations.
+If you have a different file format, you need to convert it into one of these.
+Also, image file resolution and size (2MB) can be limited.
+You will get a warning in the loading step if your file exceeds these limitations.
 However, you can reduce size/change file type with common graphic editors like Microsoft Paint, Pinta or GIMP.

 Back to IdeaSpaceVR dashboard, before creating your first Space you need to activate at least a theme.
 Go to Themes, find “IdeaSpace 360” and click “Install Theme”:

 Start compiling Space Title and path.
-You can write whatever you want in Title.
-Path has prefix pre-compiled with your server installation IP, just add final part (which will complete url to reach your virtual space: For this example, you can use “test” both in title and path.
+You can write whatever you want in the Title.
+The path has a pre-compiled prefix with your server installation IP, just add the final part (which will complete URL to reach your virtual space: For this example, you can use “test” both in the title and path.

-Then click “Add Photo Sphere” button to add your image:
+Then click the “Add Photo Sphere” button to add your image:

 Back to “Add New Photo Spere” page, scroll to the bottom side and click “Save”.

-Back to your test page, you should have something like following picture:
+Back to your test page, you should have something like the following picture:

 Repeat this process to load more photo spheres, if needed.
-With “Preview” button on left panel you can already test your new space:
+With the “Preview” button on the left panel, you can already test your new space:

 This is still a draft space, only you can view and test this space.
-To publish, use “Edit” link on left panel (near “Status: Draft”), change space status from draft to published and click ok.
-Finally, use “Update” button on same left panel to save your project.
+To publish, use “Edit” link on the left panel (near “Status: Draft”), change the space status from draft to published and click ok.
+Finally, use “Update” button on the same left panel to save your project.

 Enable HTTPS

-This part is not strictly required, but suggested if you want to use VR devices instead of simple web browser.
+This part is not strictly required – but suggested – if you want to use VR devices instead of a simple web browser.

 Enjoy!